 I have been a reporter, a videographer, a video editor, a book editor, a book designer, a college professor, a teaching assistant, a photo equipment locker manager, a project manager, a mechanical reviewer of masters theses, a graduate admissions coordinator, an IT helpdesk support worker, an audio/visual equipment specialist, a janitor, a resident advisor, a waiter, an electronics salesman, a cookie artist, and - for one week - a lumberyard worker.

-I have lived in Washington DC, Missouri, Texas, Arkansas, Tennessee and KwaZulu-Natal.
+I have lived in Lake Tahoe, Spain, Washington DC, Missouri, Texas, Arkansas, Tennessee and KwaZulu-Natal.
 My accent is non-descript.
 I've been very privileged to work with many talented visual communicators as a photographer and editor.
 Below, a small glimpse into what working with me can be like (your mileage may, of course, vary):

 Preston Gannaway Photographer, San Francisco, CA I first worked with GKB at the Missouri Photo Workshop and decided then that he is someone I wholeheartedly would love to have alongside any project I'm on.
 Smart, capable, organized, a fantastic communicator.
 And his unique, diverse personal history means he's always interesting and a joy to talk with.